hasobi/hasobi/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hello, there!
-# My name is Hasobi Ro'id Radityo
+# My name is Hasobi R. Radityo

-- 🔭 I’m a fresh graduate of which have experience in DevOps and SRE.
+- 🔭 I’m a fresh graduate of which have experience in DevOps and SRE;
-- :video_game: My research mainly in Machine Learning and Cybersecurity.
+- :video_game: My research mainly in Machine Learning and Cybersecurity;
 - 👨🏽‍💻 I’m currently working on something cool :wink:;
 - 🌱 I’m currently learning Go and GraphQL;
 - 💬 Ask me about anything, I am happy to help;